Can I include remodel costs in my mortgage?

 When it comes to buying New Orleans fixer uppers, we have clients ask “can I include remodel costs in my mortgage” quite often.

 After all, there are plenty of homes that are structurally sound and in a great location that need some TLC.
-Some paint, some flooring, perhaps one or two larger repairs like HVAC or roof.
+Some paint, some flooring, perhaps one or two larger repairs like HVAC or roof (but one can try this site to ensure that can be done as quick as possible).
 If you’re using an FHA loan to finance your purchase, some of the necessary repairs might rule out a particular property because of condition.
 The house won’t get past the inspection or loan approval and you’ll be left feeling disappointed.

 FHA 203(k) to the rescue

 It’s possible to save on out of pocket remodeling expenses, though, by rolling those costs into an FHA 203(k) loan.
 The 203(k) allows you to borrow not just the purchase price of a property, but additional funds to allow for updates and renovations that will improve the condition and value of a house.